It's a lit-from-within summer.

 Herbal lore:

-Around the year 800, Charlemagne ordered every royal estate to grow the same seventy-three healing herbs — lily, rose, sage, rosemary, rue.
+Around the year 800, Charlemagne ordered every royal estate to grow the same list of plants — seventy-three herbs and vegetables, sixteen fruit trees, lily and rose and sage and rosemary and rue among them.

 For nearly a thousand years, Europe's hospitals were monasteries.